This year marks a historically momentous anniversary: It has been exactly sixty years since the phrase

 Train also features a fairly wailing little sax solo and a clacking railroad drumbeat.

 But as I said, its impact was not immediate.
 Instead, its influence would flower over the course of the next several decades, revealing that Tiny Bradshaw’s minor recording had somehow ingrained itself in rock and roll’s DNA.

 Train that subtracted the horns and added what would become one of the most emulated guitar riffs in history.
 Burnette transformed the jump blues original (itself adapted from a 12-bar blues boogie) into a smoking hot rockabilly raver, so unhinged in its delivery that one might even call it proto-punk.

-Bradshaw, always in relatively poor health, would decline dramatically through a series of strokes in the mid-'50s, before succumbing at age 51 in 1958.
+Bradshaw, always in relatively poor health, would decline dramatically through a series of strokes in the mid-50s, before succumbing at age 51 in 1958.

-Train Kept A-Rollin” is not well known, Burnette’s deconstructive take found its way into the repertoire of British blues enthusiasts, The Yardbirds, who brought it with them when they folded into Led Zeppelin.
+Train Kept A-Rollin is not well known, Burnette’s deconstructive take found its way into the repertoire of British blues enthusiasts, The Yardbirds, who brought it with them when they folded into Led Zeppelin.
 From Zeppelin’s live arsenal into Aerosmith’s, where it remains even to present date,

-(Jackie Brenston & His Delta Cats, 1951)
+Jackie Brenston & His Delta Cats, 1951